Many sexually transmitted diseases (STDs) can cause itching, burning, or pain.

 Chlamydia often affects the cervix.
 Without treatment, it can cause many long-term health conditions, such as pelvic inflammatory disease, as well as an increased risk of infertility and ectopic pregnancy.

 Most people with chlamydia experience no symptoms.
-For those who do have them, vaginal symptoms of chlamydia may include unusual discharge associated with itchiness, as well as a burning sensation while urinating.
+For those who do have them, vaginal symptoms of chlamydia may

 To diagnose chlamydia, a doctor takes a swab and sends it to a lab for testing.
 If the bacteria are present, the doctor typically prescribes a single dose of the antibiotic azithromycin or a longer dosage of the antibiotic doxycycline.